each/bind9-collab/README.md

 versions 4 and 8.
 Internet Systems Consortium ([https://www.isc.org](https://www.isc.org)), a 501(c)(3) public benefit
-corporation dedicated to providing software and services in support of the Internet infrastructure, developed BIND 9 and is responsible for ongoing maintenance and development of BIND.
-BIND is open source software, licenced under the terms of the Mozilla Public License, version 2.0.
+corporation dedicated to providing software and services in support of the Internet infrastructure, developed BIND 9 and is responsible for its ongoing maintenance and improvement.
+BIND is open source software licenced under the terms of the Mozilla Public License, version 2.0.

 For a summary of features introduced in major releases of BIND, see